- Your safety, Our no 1 priority

 City of Fine Arts Patan; The ancient royal palace of Patan faces on to magnificent Durbar Square.
 This concentrated mass of temples is perhaps the most visually stunning display of Newari architecture to be seen in Nepal.
 The historic monument which describes the oldest architecture of Nepal is Patan durbar square, Temple construction in the square went into overdrive during the Malla period (14th to 18th centuries),

-Our Journey to one of the best-kept secret of Nepal began today, after an early breakfast we set up for a Himalayan ride to Soti Khola.
+Our Journey to one of the best-kept secrets of Nepal began today, after an early breakfast we set up for a Himalayan ride to Machha Khola.
 We will drive through the countryside of Nepal, Many small towns, Green Hills and Riverside.
-We can also enjoy the panoramic views of mountains like Ganesh Himal, Manaslu, Shringi Himal and many more.
-Places like Dhading Besi, Aarughat, Aarkhet will be the small breakthroughs of our 7-hour drive to Soti Khola.
+We can also enjoy panoramic views of mountains like Ganesh Himal, Manaslu, Shringi Himal, and many more.
+Places like Dhading Besi, Aarughat, and Aarkhet will be the small breakthroughs of our 7 to 8-hour drive to Machha Khola.

 We begin our day by ascending to cross the river and drops down to the Sringi Valley.
 As we climb up from the valley major peaks of this trek will start to appear in the distance.
-Along the trail today we see flat stones carved with intricate figures and stupas, many Mani lined Walls and Gumbas, We will trek through Pork village, the vintage point of snowcapped mountains with a beautiful scenario of Gurung village.
+Along the trail today we see flat stones carved with intricate figures and stupas, many Mani-lined Walls, and Gumbas, We will trek through Pork village, the vintage point of snowcapped mountains with a beautiful scenario of Gurung village.
 This is an optional way to Namrung.
-The trail then follows the river upstream dense forests and lead to the narrow Gorge.
-We will cross Budi Gandaki River several times then we take a steep climb at the end to get into Namrung Village.
+The trail then follows the river upstream dense forests and leads to the narrow Gorge.
+We will cross the Budi Gandaki River several times then we take a steep climb at the end to get into Namrung Village.

 It’s not a big day, but a busy day!
 The Extraordinary views of Manaslu, visiting the famous Ribung monastery, Shyala Village, Himal Chuli, Peak 29, Ganesh Himal with beautiful Hanging Glacier will make you busy to embark them and take many photos.
 Once we arrive at Samagaun we can see women weaving wool into the gowns or Chinese brandy on sale.
 About more than 500 years of settlement in this village of Samagaun will give you the idea of how these people are surviving nowhere on the lap of the giant Mountains for a long time!
 We can take a small walk above the village where they have a monastery, on the way back we can see the lifestyle of the locales!

 After a few days of a significant gain in altitude, you'll take today off to relax and acclimatize.
-There is an optional walk up to the ridge below to Manaslu Base Camp (4500m) or Pungyen Gumpa and Birendra Tal on the lap of Manaslu Massive offering great views of Hanging Glassier and 8000-meter peak towering above you.
+There is an optional walk up to the ridge below to Manaslu Base Camp (4,500m / 14,763 ft) or Pungyen Gumpa and Birendra Tal on the lap of Manaslu Massive offering great views of Hanging Glassier and 8,000-meter peak towering above you.

 After the acclimatization day up in Sama Gaun, you'll be ready to hit the road to Larke La Pass again.
-As you leave Sama Gaun, you'll catch an outstanding glimpse of the Himalaya, we will descend down to Budi Gandaki again then we climb up to the small village of Kane.
+As you leave Sama Gaun, you'll catch an outstanding glimpse of the Himalayas, we will descend down to Budi Gandaki again then we climb up to the small village of Kane.
 We will pass several Mani walls as the valley begins to widen.
-It’s an easy trek to Samdo, the village of 200 permanent Residents, also known as for traditional yak herding and its represent traditional Tibetan Buddhist lifestyle, Breeding sheep and goats, training horses and planting barley.
+It’s an easy trek to Samdo, the village of 200 permanent Residents, also known for traditional yak herding and it represents the traditional Tibetan Buddhist lifestyle, Breeding sheep and goats, training horses, and planting barley.

 We Begin our day after breakfast at Samdo.
 Crossing the wooden bridge over the Budi Gandaki we come across the Larkya Glassier, Long the way we will see many Mni Walls and Monastery with a stunning view of mountains.
 We will head around the valley of Sala Khola and climb up again to Dharmasala.
 The base of Larke La pass, where we take shelter for the night.

 Finally, it’s a day to cross a Larke La pass, which is widely believed to be one of the most dramatic pass crossing the Himalayas. a short climb will lead us to the north side of Larkya Glassier.
 The trail upwards is very gradual but we will trek slow and steady to avoid the altitude.
-It takes about 5 hours to kick the pass, The spectacular mountains scenery on the west is something you will never forget- Himlung Himal (7126m), Chap Himal, Gyaji Kang, Kang Guru (6981m) and Annapurna II (7937m).
+It takes about 5 hours to kick the pass, The spectacular mountain scenery on the west is something you will never forget- Himlung Himal (7,126m / 23,379 ft), Chap Himal, Gyaji Kang, Kang Guru (6981m / 22,903 ft), and Annapurna II (7,937m / 26,040 ft) and many more.
 The strenuous descent from the pass is very steep across ice and scree as we follow the glacier.
 Progress is slow and careful but eventually, we enter the valley of the Burdin Khola and it’s an easy trail that continues to Bimtang.

 Your adventure to Nepal comes to the end today!
 It’s time to say goodbye to Nepal until the Next Time!
 Enjoy your last moments in Kathmandu, a city stroll, and-or souvenir shopping.
 NNTR representative will meet you at your hotel and drive you to the airport for your return flight home.
 On the way to your home, you have plenty of time to plan your next adventure in the wonderful land of the mystic Himalayas.